Supervisor/supervisor/README.txt

   Run "python setup.py install".
 This will download and install all distributions depended upon by supervisor and finally install supervisor itself.
-Once that's done, copy the "sample.conf" file you'll find in the same directory as this file to /etc/supervisord.conf and modify to your liking.
+Once that's done, copy the "sample.conf" file you'll find in the same directory as this file (or within the installed supervisor egg's 'doc' directory) to /etc/supervisord.conf and modify to your liking.
 If you'd rather not put the supervisord.conf file in /etc, you can place it anywhere and start supervisord and point it at the configuration file via the -c flag, e.g. "python supervisord.py -c /path/to/sample/conf" or, if you use the shell script named "supervisord", "supervisord -c /path/to/sample.conf".

   If your system does not have a C compiler, or you don't have